Melbourne’s exciting mix of style, sport, culture and dining means you’ll never want to leave.

 How to get there

-International flights arrive direct to Melbourne Airport from many global hubs.
-From the airport it’s an easy 30 minute taxi or shuttle bus ride to the central business district.
+Getting to Melbourne is easy with international and domestic flights arriving direct to Melbourne Airport from many major hubs.
+From the airport it’s a quick 30-minute taxi or shuttle bus ride to the city centre.

 Wander through Melbourne's laneways